Sports medicine experts talk importance of physicals and prep for student athletics

-Sanders said it’s also important to be aware of injuries that can occur at any time like concussions.
-Look for signals that you need to go to the hospital for further evaluation after a hit like blurred vision, vomiting and nausea.
-Take care of any lingering injuries during the off season Sanders said.
+Sanders said it’s important to be aware of injuries, such as concussions, that can occur at any time.
+Look for signals, such as blurred vision, vomiting and nausea, after a hit.
+Those signals could mean that you need to go to the hospital for further evaluation.

+Take care of any lingering injuries during the off season, Sanders said.

 Dr. Nathan Gasque stressed the importance of physicals, required for students before they start a sports season, in both preventing injury and preventing a more severe situation if a student does get injured.